alanjames1987/Cross-Browser-Voice-Recognition-with-PocketSphinx.js/README.md

 ---

-If you use Server simply `cd` to the directory you downloaded this Git repo to.
+If you use Serve simply `cd` to the directory you downloaded this Git repo to.

 Then type `serve` into your terminal.